+The ‘Tarikh-i-Firuz Shahi’, a contemporary account of the early years of Firuz Shah Tughlaq’s reign, by a 13th century historian Ziauddin Barani (1285–1357 CE), tells us about how life and administration was during those times.
 Firuz Shah was a sound administrator, who built a number of canals and tanks to encourage agriculture.
 He also built roads and caravanserais to facilitate trade across the empire.
 One of his great projects was a great canal that he built, extending from the Yamuna river to the city of Hissar in Haryana.
 It was the longest canal built in India, in its time.
-He also banned torture, instituted a large number public welfare programmes, and built colleges and schools.
+He also banned torture, instituted a large number public welfare programs, and built colleges and schools.
 During his reign, the Tughlaq Empire peaked in wealth and prosperity.

 However, there was also a dark side to his reign.
 Sultan Firuz Shah Tughlaq was completely in the control of the orthodox ulema, a body of Muslim scholars who are custodians of Muslim law.
 Under the Sultan, there was ruthless implementation of the Sharia law.
 He re-imposed the Jizya tax on Hindus, destroyed temples and prosecuted a number of Muslim sects as well.